 Low Voltage (12V) Landscape Lighting

 Low voltage landscape lighting is the most common option for residential outdoor lighting.
-12V landscape lighting is easier to install, less expensive, safer, and you do not need to be a licensed electrician.
+Some advantages of 12V landscape lighting include the fact that they are easier to install, less expensive, safer, and you do not need to be a licensed electrician to work with them.
 Low voltage landscape lighting lowers the risk of shock and is easy to install since the cable does not need to be buried.
-Additionally there are far more choices of low voltage landscape lighting fixtures, bulbs, wattages and designs.
+Additionally, there are far more choices of low voltage landscape lighting fixtures, bulbs, wattages, and designs.
 For most residential applications, 12V landscape lighting is superior, preferred and more common than 120V outdoor lighting.

 Low voltage landscape lighting: